 Strong Customer Authentication is a critical layer of security that protects both businesses and customers from online payment fraud.
 While compliance is mandatory in the EEA, the right use of exemptions can strike a balance between security and seamless checkout.

-By working with a payment provider that supports smart authentication flows, businesses can stay compliant without compromising on user experience.
+Razorpay helps Indian businesses stay ahead of compliance requirements while ensuring smooth payment experiences for their global customers.
+By working with Razorpay, which supports smart authentication flows, businesses can stay compliant without compromising on user experience.

 Frequently Asked Questions (FAQs)